-When I had issues, I reached out to help from the uSDX (as the project is now called) community and received no responses.
-They’ve moved on to making custom PCB’s that are dedicated to making what’s essentially a new radio.
+The uSDX community moved on to making custom PCB’s that are dedicated to making what’s essentially a new radio.
 It’s not a beautiful hack anymore, but rather a low end SDR transceiver that’s optimized for low current draw and small size for portable use.
 That’s great, but that’s not what I’m interested in.
 If that sounds interesting to you, then go check it out!
 If that sounds interesting to you, then go check it out! https://groups.io/g/ucx/topics

 Since the community has moved on from the hack, I have decided to move on too.
 My next task will be to box up the receiver for casual use and leave it alone.

 I want to make it clear that this post isn’t intended to bash the uSDX hack, product, or community- far from it!
 I wish them the best of luck.
 Instead, I think it’s important to recognize failures and shed light on how some of these communities and projects work.
 I went into this knowing it was experimental, and for me, the experiment ran its course.
 I learned a lot in the process and would do it again to gain the same.

 All the same, knowing when to stop is just as important as anything else.
 For me, that time came and went.
 On to the next project.
 73!